Arthur Drews: German nationalism and repudiation of Christianity

 Drews systematically used monism in his battle against Christianity.
 Drews concluded that free religion was "the very expression of the being of our German people".
 Using the accoutrements of the rampant nationalistic fervor for his own agenda, Drews was still upholding his lofty ideals, but now in the form of a German monist idealism.

 Berdyaev's critique

 Nikolai Berdyaev (1874–1948) was a Russian philosopher of religion and politics.
-Writing in 1927 as a refugee from the Bolsheviks in a Paris threatened by Germany, he contends that Drews, as a religious anti-Semite, argues against the historical existence of Jesus for the religious life of Aryanism.
+Writing in 1927 as a refugee from the Bolsheviks in a Paris threatened by Germany, he contended that Drews, as a religious antisemite, argued against the historical existence of Jesus for the religious life of Aryanism.